 Once the home inspection is complete, the inspector will be reporting results only to their client, the buyer (a circumstance bound by law in many states).
-The discovery of major material issues─the kind of stuff that's a big enough deal to be a sale roadblock─may bring you back to the negotiation table, and should be the only impact on completion of the sale.
+The discovery of major material issues of the the kind of stuff that’s a big enough deal to be a sale road block may bring you back to the negotiation table, and should be the only impact on completion of the sale.

 “A kitchen faucet dripping is hardly a material defect, but if you have a foundation problem or the house needs a new roof, that’s material because somebody could decide not to buy a house if they knew it needed a large repair like that,” advises Tamny.